 The transfer will count as a payment into the Lifetime ISA so you can only transfer in up to £4,000.
 If you've already made payments into your LISA, you can only transfer in the amount you have left of your annual LISA allowance.
 As any payments you've made into your ISA this tax year have already been counted in your overall ISA allowance of £20,000, the transfer won't change the amount you have left of that.
-If the value of your current year savings in your Stocks and shares ISA is more than £4,000, you won't be able to transfer part of it over.
-This is because HMRC rules don't allow you to split your current year subscriptions between ISAs.
-You could however transfer cash from any subscriptions you've made in previous years.
-To find out more about transferring into an AJ Bell Youinvest Lifetime ISA, visit youinvest.co.uk/lifetime-isa/transferring-into-a-lifetime-isa
+To find out more about transferring into an AJ Bell Lifetime ISA, visit ajbell.co.uk/lifetime-isa/transferring-into-a-lifetime-isa